BrianLimMJ/ID_Assignment3/README.md

 - Calculate total cost in cart
 - Floating Social media panel
 - Smooth scrolling effect on click

-### Features Left To Be Implemented
 - Calculate points earned in cart
 - Earn points when user completes transaction

+### Features Left To Be Implemented
 - Use points to exchange for exclusive rewards
-- Bootstrap Contact form
 - Use restdb for contact form
 - Lottie Animations
+- Mini games to earn points
+- Survey to earn points

 # Validator
 ### Site used for validation